California General Electrician Study Guide (2026 Edition)

 Days 1-7: codebook speed (no tabs)

 Train index navigation.
-The official DIR FAQ indicates exam books may be provided without your personal tabs.
+The current bulletin says references are provided and your own materials are not allowed.
 Index recall is the real skill.
-Drill: 100 random article lookups per day, target 30 seconds each.
+Drill: random article lookups every day, target 30 seconds each.

 Days 8-15: calculations